Hbindra11/devops-cloud-portfolio/docs/weekly-summaries.md

 > Week 7 included limited time on several days due to job applications and family responsibilities, but still resulted in meaningful progress in Minikube and Terraform hands-on practice.

 ---

-## 📜 Historical Progress Log

-This section contains a chronological record of earlier daily and weekly updates, preserved for documentation and reflection purposes.

 | **Date** | **Update** |
 |-----------|------------|